1

 Firefighter and HazMat Certification

-The “Voluntary Certification Program for Fire Fighters” began on June 21, 1979 when House Bill 1243 was signed into law.
-The general purpose of the certification program is to measure the level of knowledge, skills and abilities possessed by firefighters and emergency medical responders (EMR) and to attest that these individuals meet nationally recognized standards.
-These competency-based standards permit evaluation of training programs and promotes uniformity in firefighter and EMR training.
+The “Voluntary Certification Program for Fire Fighters” began on 21 June, 1979 when House Bill 1243 was signed into law.
+The general purpose of the certification program is to:

 Firefighter and Hazardous Materials Responders Voluntary Certification Program Rules